“Wonder, curiosity and fascination with nature first moves all naturalists” (1)

 Biological recording i.e. documenting the occurrence of species at a place at a particular time by an individual(s) has been developing over several hundred years and it is now a highly developed activity carried out by many organisations and individuals.
 The data collected have formed the bedrock of our understanding of the natural environment.
 (2)

-Biological records are originated from many sources, ranging from professional ecologists to amateur expert naturalists and other wildlife enthusiasts.
+Our wildlife records come from many sources, ranging from professional ecologists to amateur expert naturalists and other wildlife enthusiasts.

 Without the support of volunteers and voluntary organisations across Birmingham and the Black Country that have developed and maintained a commitment to biological recording over many years, the knowledge and understanding of the wildlife and ecology of Birmingham and the Black Country would be significantly poorer.